nehalsin/sanskrit-vahini/index.md

 In so many languages TV channel exists, why not Sanskrit?

-Can happen with **volunteer trust**.
+Can happen with **volunteers' trust**.
 No selling on Channel.
 Right now other channels are selling stuffs.
-Economic perspective in selling stuffs on these channels.
+Commercial perspective in selling stuffs on these channels.
 They also become biased etc. It ends the spirit.

 Akashwani, Doordarshan, Literary retired people can join in this.
 They are skilled.
 They know their work.

 People learn Hindi automatically.
-If Sanskrit is to be taught, then it means it's difficult.
+If Sanskrit is to be taught, then it appears it's difficult.

-Take money and do.
+Take money and do for services not available through volunteers.

 It's story of people joining together.
 There is no problem of resources.
-People donate millions in Tirupati.
+People donate Billions in Tirupati.

 Bandwidth allocation for commercial.
 Bhandaare.
 Dry fruits, food.
 Dharmartha.
 Gita Press.
 Important work.
 Companies should come up.
 Example, one is not asking money from biscuit company, they can give biscuits.
 Bandwidth company can donate bandwidth.
 This way people can come together.

 24 hours will be actually less.
 Lots to be shown.

 People are spread out.
 They're held up in own opinions also.
-Fight between 700 or 701 verses in bhagvadgeeta.
+Fight between 700 or 701 verses in Bhagavad Gita.

 Community Radio.
 Mobile network too much in prevalence.
 Internet radio.
 24 hours internet radio in Sanskrit not available.